iiMidknightii/PathMesh3D/README.md

 ![](screenshots/PathMesh3D.png)

 ### PathExtrude3D
 `PathExtrude3D` works similarly to the `CSGPolygon` node when in path mode.
 First, you define the cross section using the `profile` property.
 This property uses any one of the `PathExtrudeProfileBase` classes, including rectangular, circular, etc.  You can also create your own profile by creating a custom script inheriting from `PathExtrudeProfileBase` and overriding the virtual `_generate_cross_section` method.
-This resource stores the points as a `PackedVector2Array` that will be used by the `PathExtrude3D`.
+This resource stores the cross section vertices in arrays similar to `ArrayMesh` that will be used by the `PathExtrude3D`.
 Next, set the `path_3d` property to any `Path3D` node in the scene.
 From there, the cross section will be extruded according to the settings you have chosen.

 ![](screenshots/PathExtrude3D.png)